WestianPKl/LoggerDashboard/README.md

 ## 6. C/C++ logger configuration (logger and sensor must be added to database -> ID required)

+If device is not flashed:
 Configure settings in main.hpp file (Logger/Sensor ID, select which parameter will be measured , set URL for TOKEN, DATA and ERROR, set server IP and port.
 Set flags for sensors - SHT or BME, RTC clocks - internal or external PCF8563T and if synchronization with NTP server is needed).
-Configure WiFi settings in program_main.cpp (SSID/PASSWORD)
+Set WIFI credentials (SSID/PASSWORD).

+if device is flashed:
+Connect to PC via USB and configure device with use of python software.
+Python software is located in logger/Tools folder - prepare python venv, activate it and install pyserial module.

 ## 7. API documentation